jaehyuk-choi/CSC494_privileged_information/README.md

 # Leveraging LLMs to Generate Privileged Information for Clinical Predictive Tasks

-This repository accompanies the research project **"Leveraging LLMs to Generate Privileged Information for Clinical Predictive Tasks"** by **Jaehyuk Choi (April 2025)**.
+This repository accompanies the research project **"Leveraging LLMs to Generate Privileged Information for Clinical Predictive Tasks"** by **David Pellow and Jaehyuk Choi (April 2025)**.
 The project explores how large language models (LLMs) can enhance predictive modeling in healthcare by generating synthetic, context-rich auxiliary data used only during training.

 ---